NFL averaged 21 million viewers per game for opening week, its highest on record

 This was the first time since 2020 that Fox solely had the Sunday afternoon doubleheader in Week 1.
 Both CBS and Fox carried two games apiece on the opening Sunday the past three seasons.

-CBS averaged 17.79 million for its six games, its most watched Week 1 singleheader since it reacquired NFL rights in 1998.
+CBS averaged 17.79 million for its six games, its most-watched Week 1 since it reacquired NFL rights in 1998.
 Most of CBS' affiliates had games in the 1 p.m.
 EDT window, but New York, Chicago, Atlanta and Pittsburgh got Jim Harbaugh's first game as coach of the Los Angeles Chargers against the Las Vegas Raiders at 4:05 p.m.
 EDT.

 New York, Chicago, Atlanta and Pittsburgh could not air games in CBS' early window because it is a league rule that no game is shown opposite the game of the local team.